 The Native American Heritage Commission (NAHC) has reviewed the Notice of Completion (NOC) referenced above.
 The California Environmental Quality Act (CEQA) states that any project that causes a substantial adverse change in the significance of an historical resource, which includes archeological resources, is a significant effect requiring the preparation of an EIR (CEQA Guidelines 15084(b)).
-To comply with this provision the lead agency is required to assess whether the project will have an adverse impact on historical resources within the area of project effect (APE), and if so to mitigate that effect.
-To adequately assess and mitigate project-related impacts to archaeological resources, the NAMC recommends the following
+To comply with this provision the lead agency is required to assess whether the project will have an adverse impact on historical resources within the great of project effect (APE), and if so to mitigate that effect.
+To adequately assess and mitigate project-related impacts to archaeological resources, the NAHC recommends the following

-- Contact the appropriate regional archaeological Information Center for a record search.
-The record search will determine: - If a part or all of the area of project effect (APE) has been previously surveyed for cultural resources.
-If any known cultural resources have already been recorded on or adjacent to the APE. - if the probability is low, moderate, or high that cultural resources are located in the APE; if a survey is required to determine whether previously unrecorded cultural resources are present; if an archaeological inventory survey is required, the final stage is the preparation of a professional report detailing the findings and recommendations of the records search and field survey. - The final report containing site forms, afte significance, and mitigation measurers should be submitted immediately to the planning department.
-All information regarding site locations, Native American human remains, and associated funerary objects should be in a separate confidential addendum, and not be made available for public disclosure. - The final written report should be submitted within 3 months after work has been completed to the appropriate regional archaeological Information Center. - Contact the Native American Heritage Commission for: - A Sacred Lands File Check.
-USGS 7.5 minute quadrangle name, township, range and section required. - A list of appropriate Native American contacts for consultation concerning the project site and to assist in the mitigation measures.
-Native American Contacts List attached. - Lack of surface evidence of archeological resources does not preclude their subsurface existence. - Lead agencies should include in their mitigation plan provisions for the identification and evaluation of accidentally discovered archaeological resources, per California Environmental Quality Act (CEQA) §15084.5(f): In areas of identified archaeological sensitivity, a certified archaeologist and a culturally affiliated Native American, with knowledge in cultural resources, should monitor all ground-disturbing activities.
+- Contact the appropriate regional archaeological information Center for a record search.
+The record search will determine: - If a part or all of the area of project effect (APE) has been previously surveyed for cultural resources, if any known cultural resources have already been recorded on or adjacent to the APE. - If the probability is low, moderate, or high that outtural resources are located in the APE.
+If a survey is required to determine whether previously unrecorded cultural resources are present.

+If an archaeological inventory survey is required, the final stage is the preparation of a professional report detailing the findings and recommendations of the records search and field survey. - The final report containing site forms, site algolificance, and mitigation measurers should be submitted immediately to the planning department.
+All information regarding site locations, Native American human remains, and, associated funerary objects should be in a separate confidential addendum, and not be made available for public disclosure. - The final written report should be submitted within 3 months after work has been completed to the appropriate regional archaeological Information Center. - Contact the Native American Heritage Commission for:

+- A Sacred Lands File Chack, USGS 7.5 minute quadrangle name, township, range and section required.
+A list of appropriate Native American contacts for consultation concerning the project site and to assist in the midgation measures.
+Native American Contacts List attached.

-Lead agencies should include in their mitigation plan provisions for the disposition of recovered artifacts, in consultation with culturally affiliated Native Americans.
+Lack of surface evidence of archaelogical resources does not preclude their subsurface existence. - - Lead agencies should include in their mitigation plan provisions for the identification and evaluation of accidentally discovered archeological resources, per California Environmental Quality Act (CEQA) §15084.5(f): In greas of identified archaeological sensitivity, a cartified archaeological and a outurally affiliated Native American, with knowledge in cultural resources, should monitor all ground-disturbing activities.

-Lead agencies should include provisions for discovery of Native American human remains in their mitigation plan.
-Health and Safety Code §7050.5, CEQA §15084.5(e), and Public Resources Code §5097.98 mandates the process to be followed in the event of an accidental discovery of any human remains in a location other than a dedicated cemetery.
+Lead agencies should include in their mitigation plan provisions for the disposition of recovered artifacts, in - consultation with culturally affiliated Native Americans - Lead agencies should include provisions for discovery of Native American human remains in their miligation plan.
+Health and Safety Code \$7050.5, CEQA \$15084.5(e), and Public Resources Code \$5087.98 mandates the process to be followed in the event of an accidental discovery of any human remains in a location other than a dedicated cometery.

-Katy Janchez Katy Sanchez Program Analyst
+Katy Sanchez Program Analyst